 Set by the Paddington Branch of the Grand Union Canal by Ladbroke Grove this is the former the former Paddington Vestry Refuse Transfer Depot.
 Built in 1894, this once was where Kensington's rubbish was taken to be carried westwards by horse-drawn barges to a dump at West Drayton, near today's Heathrow Airport.

-Cobden Working Men's Club and Institute, 170-172 Kensal Road
+Cobden Working Men's Club and Institute, 170-172 Kensal Road, Grade II

 Built in 1880, Cobden Working Men's Club has seen a variety of uses over the years and is currently in private ownership.
 The architects were Pennington and Brigden, of whom little seems to be known except that they worked in London and Manchester.
 The club is named after the 19th-century radical politician Richard Cobden.
 This classically Victorian building has Italianate influences and may be the earliest surviving purpose-built working men's club in the UK.